-(C) These records must be retained for 3 years after the life of the packaging to which they apply.
+(C) These records must be retained for three years after the life of the packaging to which they apply.

 (p) Reports.
-The transporter and shipper shall immediately report by telephone all radioactive waste transportation accidents to the agency, at (512) 458-7460, and the local emergency management officials in the county where the radioactive waste accident occurs.
+The transporter and shipper shall immediately report by telephone all radioactive waste transportation accidents to the department , at (512) 458-7460, and the local emergency management officials in the county where the radioactive waste accident occurs.
 All other accidents involving radioactive material shall be reported in accordance with §289.202(xx) and (yy) of this title.

 (q) Advance notification of transport of irradiated reactor fuel and certain radioactive waste.